chrisonunze/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 10-love_exponent_breath: This displays the result of BREATH to the power LOVE.
 11-binary_to_decimal: This converts a number from base 2 to base 10.
 12-combinations: This prints all possible combinations of two letters, except oo.
+13-print_float: This prints a number with two decimal places, followed by a new line.